cdolik/early-stage-github-signals/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Attribution

+This project was developed with the assistance of:

+- **GitHub Copilot** - AI-powered development assistance
+- **GitHub Copilot Chat** - AI-powered code discussions
+- **OpenAI's ChatGPT** - Helped with algorithm design

+Special thanks to the open-source community and all the libraries that made this project possible.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.